Bubble Book patent

 Bubble Books.- Columbia issued a new

-boxed set of four Bubble Books, sized like the originals, this time
+boxed set of four Bubble Books (see outer box at left), sized like the originals, this time

 in partnership with Dodd, Mead and Company (see announcements in the New York Times